-Xperience by Kentico's templated email functionality, enabled through email channels is great for marketers that want to author emails, use the structured content they've already created, and send them out to recipients without having to write any code!
+Xperience by Kentico's Email Builder functionality, enabled through email channels is a great experience for marketers.
+They can author emails, use the structured content and visual builder features they're familiar with in the website Page Builder, and send email campaigns to recipients without having to write any code!

 We love when marketers can do everything themselves.
 But, what if we have a more advanced scenario - like sending an email to a recipient when a webhook in our solution is called from an external service, some data is imported through an integration, or some customer data is submitted to a website as part of a complex business process?